Gun, drugs, ammo seized in Fort McMurray biker gang bust

 Two Fort McMurray bikers are facing weapon and drug charges after a bust targeting two outlaw motorcycle gangs operating in the northern Alberta city.

-The men are members of the Fort McMurray Tribal and Syndicate gangs, which are among more than two dozen Hell's Angels support clubs operating in the province, the Alberta Law Enforcement Response Teams said in news release.
+The men are members of the Fort McMurray Tribal and Syndicate gangs, which are among more than two dozen Hell's Angels support clubs operating in the province, said Cpl.
+Brad Lundeen with the Alberta Law Enforcement Response Teams.

 The Syndicate's presence in the city dates back to 2009, while Tribal was first seen in the area in November of 2016.